Released 4 April 2022.

 Thank you again for, you know, allowing us to discuss our paper.

 It was a pleasure.
 I’m so glad you could join me.
-If you enjoyed this episode of Decisive Point and would like to hear more, look for us on Amazon Music, Spotify, Apple Podcasts, Stitcher, and any other major podcast platform.
+If you enjoyed this episode of Decisive Point and would like to hear more, look for us on Amazon Music, Spotify, Apple Podcasts, Stitcher, or any other major podcasting platform.